-The Child Protection Officer reports to the Chief, Child Protection for supervision.
+The Child Protection Officer reports to the Chief, Child Protection or Child Protection Manager/ Specialist for supervision.
 The Child Protection Officer provides professional technical, operational and administrative assistance throughout the programming process for child protection programmes/projects within the Country Programme from development planning to delivery of results.
 H/She prepares, executes, manages, and implements a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluating and reporting.